DSEI21000-S21/project-product-price-prediction/documents/ZZ.md

-**G. Did you try at least 4 models including one Neural Network Model using Tensor-Flow or Pytorch?** yes, we tried 5 models, which include neural networks
+**G. Did you try at least 4 models including one Neural Network Model using Tensor-Flow or Pytorch?**
+We try 5 different models, which include neural networks, KNN regression, ridge regression, lightBGM regression, and random forest regression.

 **H. Did you exercise the data science models/problems we described in the lectures showing what was presented?** yes, we do train-test split before fitting the model.
 We tune the model hyperparameters to select the best hyperparameters for that specific model